 Two of the program’s primary goals are to immerse foreign lawyers in a year of U.S. legal education and to foster interaction between American J.D. students and the LL.M. students.
 In large part this is accomplished by integrating the LL.M. students into the J.D. curriculum, ensuring that both groups will benefit from the interaction and graduate from their respective programs well prepared to participate in an increasingly globalized world.

 Moritz also offers a rich selection of student activities outside the classroom where LL.M. students may participate in the life of the College.

 Ohio State’s LL.M. program offers students an opportunity to select their courses from a rich and diverse curriculum.
 Students may choose a generalized study of U.S. law or may tailor their courses to fit specialized interests and career objectives.
 Students have an option to elect a concentration in Alternative Dispute Resolution, Corporate Law, Criminal Law and Procedure, Employment and Labor Law, Intellectual Property and Technology Law, International and Comparative Law, or they may design a customized concentration.

 The Moritz College of Law seeks LL.M. students who are motivated to obtain a rigorous, high quality U.S. legal education.
 But we are looking for more than simply academic excellence.

-The LL.M. class is purposely limited to 35 students.
+The LL.M. class is purposely kept at a moderate size – about 30-35 students.
 This is a large enough class to create a diverse group from a variety of countries yet small enough to allow our staff to provide individual attention to our LL.M. students.